daviddarnes/alembic/README.md

 All navigations can be edited using the `_config.yml` file.
 To see example usage either look for the `Site navigation` comment within the `/_config.yml` file or see [the nav-share.html include](#nav-sharehtml).

 If there are no items for the `navigation_header` or `navigation_footer`, they will fallback to a list of pages within the site.
 The `social_navigation` properties should either be one that is already in the list (so `Twitter` or `Facebook`) or a regular `link`, this is so an icon can be set for the link.

+### Custom fonts

+Alembic comes with custom fonts served from Google fonts.
+By default it requests Merriweather but this can be any font from any provider assuming it supports requesting fonts in the same manner and does not require javascript.

+This can be configured under the `custom_fonts` key.

+- `urls`: The urls supplied to you from your font provider (eg https://fonts.googleapis.com/css2?family=Merriweather).
+For best performance try to use as few urls as possible
+- `preconnect`: (optional) If your font provider serves the font files from another domain it can be useful to make a connection to that domain in advance.
+For example google load the font files from fonts.gstatic.com.
+This can be omitted if not required

+If you want to customise this further you can find the include for custom fonts in `_includes/site-custom-fonts.html`.

 ## Using includes